Ilkeston’s workhouse had links with the Holy Trinity Mission.

 It met with success and Sunday evening services were well attended.

 “It was in this old humble-looking building, with its windows of diamond-shaped panes and its whitewashed walls, with here and there a Scriptural text by way of adornment, that the foundation was laid for the far more noble-looking House of God which has reared its head in the immediate vicinity”.

-The last vestiges of the workhouse were swept away during the construction of the Great Northern Railway in 1875-1878 and around 1875 the Mission moved into the newly-built Holy Trinity Church School in Factory Lane.
+The last vestiges of the workhouse were swept away during the construction of the Great Northern Railway in 1875-1878.
+On August 8th 1875 the last two sermons at the Heanor Road Mission were preached — one in the afternoon by the Vicar of Christ Church, Cotmanhay, and the evening one by the Curate of Cossall.
+The Mission then moved into the newly-built Holy Trinity Church School in Factory Lane.